saverecs/SaverECS/README.md

 # *Sa*fety *Ver*ification of *E*mbedded *C*ontrol *S*oftware Tool-chain

-SaVerECS is a tool to formally verify embedded control softwares under the influence of environmental noises and timing uncertainties (delay, jitters), before implementing them in real-time systems.
-Support for non-linear control-systems (plant and control software) and real-valued constraints make this tool-chain ideal for verification of real-world hybrid systems.
-Following are details of the designed tool-chain.
+SaVerECS is a tool to formally verify embedded control software under the influence of environmental noises and timing uncertainties (delay, jitters), before implementing them in real-time systems.
+Support for non-linear control systems (plant and control software) and real-valued constraints make this tool-chain ideal for verifying real-world hybrid systems.
+The following are details of the designed tool-chain.
 Evaluated verification benchmarks can be found in [**this repository**](https://github.com/saverecs/Benchmark_SaverECS).

 --------------------------------------------------------------------------------------------------------